Mobile T-Hunts for Beginners

 in Southern California

-Southern California has many mobile transmitter hunts every month, ranging from simple to very long and difficult.
+Southern California has several mobile transmitter hunts every month, ranging from simple to very long and difficult.
 For hunts where everyone starts at the same place such as the Fullerton Radio Club hunt described below, you can show up there just before the hunt starts and it's likely that someone will offer you a ride-along.

 For general information about southern California mobile hunts and the types of RDF equipment that our hunters like to use, see the article "Let's Go T-Hunting" at this site.
 Plans for building this equipment and mounting it on your vehicle are in my book.
 If you don't want to build your own equipment, follow this link to sources of ready-made gear.